-A district manager, a service coordinator, and a quality manager lead the practice.
-There are also social workers and 13 care assistants divided into three teams, each led by a team leader who reports to the district manager.
+The practice is led by a district manager, a service coordinator and a quality manager.
+There are also social workers and 13 care assistants, divided into three teams, each led by a team leader who reports to the district manager.
 In addition, 3 training instructors work at the Oasis sheltered workplace.